lkrubner/humorus-mg/README.md

 *Setup*

+Inside the resources/config directory, there must be a file called "credentials.edn" which should look like this:

+{

+ :db "some_db_name"
+ :username "some_username"
+ :password "some_password"

+}

 You will need to apply some indexes to MongoDB.
 For me, these were crucial:

 db.tma.ensureIndex( { "created-at":1, "user-item-name": 1 } );